 Picture 1.
 Some Fine One of a Kind Production From the 1980’s!

-A few years back I visited the Cairo Museum, A wonderful wonderful place if you’re are interested in the origins of our modern society, if you ever get the slightest chance to visit, go!
+A few years back I visited the Cairo Museum, a wonderful place if you’re are interested in the origins of our modern society, if you ever get the slightest chance to visit, go!
 One of the most incredible exhibitions on display for a jeweler of course is the Jewelry of Tutankhamun, the designs, the workmanship, the intricacy, the inspiration, truly awe inspiring, and to think it was all made 3,500 years ago.
 A thing that hit me while looking through the vast amount of incredible Jewelry on display, was the smithing techniques used, the loop in loop chain making, the granulation, the filigree, and bun-bunan (a style of appliqué for which apologies I don’t know the English term) are the very same handmade techniques that were so strong in Bali when I started and we are now sadly losing.
 A student in jewelry history can actually follow the migration of these skills from ancient Egypt to modern Indonesia – though the Middle east, Western Asia and down here to far South East Asia, – with massive gaps in the middle, in fact many of these techniques are now only being held in Indonesia they are not in Egypt any more or anywhere else in between!

 These days though in the aims of improving quality and output and we are losing the pool of handicraft workers and producing more using modern jewelry making technology, I am not saying that the new technology we have in jewelry making is a bad thing, certainly now we can make many incredible things now that we could not before, and this is great, the way we can look after our metals now to ensure less contamination and greatly improved tarnish resistance, the precision we can bring with computer modeling and casting or precision stamping, these are all great things but it would nice to ADD this to the old the ways and not supplement the old styles of work for the new.